florenciacomuzzi/k8s-environment-terraform/README.md

 ## Networking
 The network setup is unknown.
 In a real scenario, there is careful planning of IP address ranges for services, pods, and load balancers with each in its own subnet.
+The module creates a private cluster so the cluster's master node is only accessible within the VPC.

 ---